dataset-ninja/PlantDoc/README.md

 # PlantDoc: A Dataset for Visual Plant Disease Detection

-PlantDoc is a dataset for object detection tasks.
+PlantDoc is a dataset for object detection task.